Week-05-hw-protein-design-part-2

 Compare the Optimization Scores.
 How do the scores compare for JQ1 vs the Lead.

 The optimization scores are 0.27 for lead and 0.44 for JQ1.
-The difference in teh values tell us that the lead has initial activity but compared to JQ1 requires more modifications for binding affinity, selectivity and pharmocological properties.
+The difference in the values tell us that the lead has initial activity but compared to JQ1 requires more modifications for binding affinity, selectivity and pharmocological properties.

 Part 2: Setting Up a BRD4 Design Project